WSR COMMUNITY HANDBOOK

 Competitors that show poor sportsmanship will be warned once by WSR admins.
 Repeat offences may result in a ban from the community.

-“Prime” series – These competitions do have steward panel reviews on request.
+“Team” series – These competitions have a full steward panel with reviews conducted on request.
 It is down to the competitor to review an incident before submitting.
-Drivers found to have causing incident or contact may be punished by the Steward Team of Staff if necessary.
+Drivers found to have causing incident or contact may be penalised by the Steward Team of Staff if necessary and as the panel feel appropriate.

 3.6 Event / Series structure